sudo-hecc/Among-Us-Shell/README.md

 ```bash
 pip3 install rich
 ```
-### Thanks to the creators of Amog OS for thhe idea.
+### Thanks to the creators of Amog OS for the idea.